 App Volumes Architecture

-Figure 1: App Volumes Just-in-Time Application Model
+Figure 1: App Volumes Real-Time Application Delivery Model

 App Volumes serves two functions.
 The first is delivery of software programs that are not in the golden image VM image for VDI and RDSH.
 App Volumes groups one or more programs into packages, based on the requirements of each use case.
 A package is a virtual disk containing one or more programs that are captured together.